 Many of the items below are also available in web versions.

-While some GSIs prefer to wing it on explanations of grammatical points, students find a GSI’s explanations easier to accept and understand if the material is backed up by a reference book students can use.
+While some GSIs prefer to introduce explanations of grammatical points in informal or ad hoc ways, students often find a GSI’s explanations easier to accept and understand if the material is substantiated in a reference book students can use.
 In the long run, you want them to learn to find answers to their questions themselves, so assigning a handbook makes sense.
-Require students to procure a particular writing handbook, and show them how to use it.
+Require students to procure a particular writing handbook and show them how to use it.
 Using the handbook in class activities is essential; increasingly, students opt out of procuring course materials that they do not see being used.
 Several serviceable textbooks are available; look at samples or ask experienced GSIs about which ones they use.
 (The GSI Teaching & Resource Center has a few on hand to examine.)
 Think about the kind of manual you want to use: a writing or composition manual with exercises, a guide to style, or an introduction to analysis and argumentation.

 Whatever manual you choose, get to know it intimately so you are ready to talk about specific common mistakes, examples of good writing, and important stylistic features.
 Show students how the book is organized.
 Create some learning activities that get students using the handbook in class so that they know how it can benefit them.
 Ask them to locate where in the book to find answers about (for example) how to combine sentences without creating comma splices, or when to use “which” or “that” in a relative clause.
-You can come up with several questions like these based on their formal papers (address pervasive errors), and make a team competition out of the lookup exercise.
-Bring some simple, inexpensive kind of prize for the winning team.
+You can come up with several questions like these based on their formal papers (address pervasive errors) or make a team competition out of the lookup exercise.
+(You might even bring some simple, inexpensive kind of prize for the winning team.)
 When it comes time to address types of errors on their essays, you can refer to the relevant sections of the handbook to see detailed explanations and examples in their own study time.

 A few examples of grammar and writing handbooks:

 Crews, Frederick.
 The Random House Handbook.
 New York: McGraw-Hill.
 Out of print; many editions available.
 Solid volume with clear explanations of stylistic as well as grammatical and punctuation issues.
-Still available and worth looking at for your own preparation if not for your students.
+Still available and worth exploration for personal, and perhaps also pedagogical, use.